zdharma-continuum/zinit/docs/INTRODUCTION.md

 ```

 Explanation: Autosuggestions uses `precmd` hook, which is being called right
-after processing `zshrc` (right before the first prompt).
-Turbo mode will wait
+after processing `zshrc` – `precmd` hooks are being called **right before the
-`1` second after that, so `precmd` will not be installed and thus not called at
+first prompt**.
+Turbo with the empty `wait` ice will postpone the loading `1`
-that first prompt.
-This makes autosuggestions inactive at the first prompt.
+ms after that, so `precmd` will not be called at that first prompt.
+This makes
-**However** the given `atload` Ice-mod fixes this, it calls the same function
+autosuggestions inactive at the first prompt. **However** the given `atload`
-that `precmd` would, right after loading autosuggestions, resulting in exactly
+Ice-mod fixes this, it calls the same function that `precmd` would, right after
-the same behavior of the plugin.
+loading autosuggestions, resulting in exactly the same behavior of the plugin.

 The ice `lucid` causes the under-prompt message saying `Loaded
 zsh-users/zsh-autosuggestions` that normally appears for every Turbo-loaded